vechain/account-abstraction-demo/.github/README.md

 ### Using Stackup as client

+**DISCLAIMER**: Contracts should be deployed and Bundler up and running beforehand (see previous section).

 1. Navigate to the stackup directory and follow the readme

 2. Start the server by running `yarn run server` on a separate terminal